edwardean/bahamut/README.md

 - Do you play music files from your computer?
 - Do you prefer plain-old playlists?
 - Do you like simple, minimalist apps?
-- Do you prefer to do stuff using the keyboard?
+- Do you prefer the keyboard over the mouse?

 Then yep, probably.